IG Farben Trial

 Telford Taylor opens the case against the defendants.

 The United States of America vs. Carl Krauch, et al., also known as the IG Farben Trial, was the sixth of the twelve trials for war crimes the U.S. authorities held in their occupation zone in Germany after the end of World War II.
-IG Farben was the private German chemicals company allied with the Nazis that manufactured the Zyklon B gas used to commit genocide against millions of European Jews, Roma, homosexuals, socialists and other innocent civilians in the Holocaust.
+IG Farben was the private German chemicals company allied with the Nazis that manufactured the Zyklon B gas used in the genocide of millions of European Jews, Roma, homosexuals, socialists and other innocent civilians in the Holocaust.

-The twelve trials were all held before U.S. military courts, not before the International Military Tribunal, but took place in the same rooms at the Palace of Justice.
+The twelve trials were all held before U.S. military courts, not the International Military Tribunal, but took place in the same rooms at the Palace of Justice in Nuremberg.
 The twelve U.S. trials are collectively known as the "Subsequent Nuremberg Trials" or, more formally, as the "Trials of War Criminals before the Nuremberg Military Tribunals" (NMT).
-The IG Farben Trial was the second of three trials of leading industrialists of Nazi Germany for their conduct during the Nazi regime.
-(The two other industrialist trials were the Flick Trial and the Krupp Trial.)
+The IG Farben Trial was the second of three trials of leading industrialists of Nazi Germany for their conduct during the Nazi regime, the other two being the Flick Trial and the Krupp Trial.)